APogue/APogue.github.io/_posts/posts/2024-09-23-Opinion-Tying-It-All-Together.md

 	- UCUES made certain civil rights questions optional, in an optional survey

-### The case for an overhaul on Title VI in general
+### The case for an overhaul of Title VI in general

 - Based on the last year, it is impossible to say that the current standard for Title VI is working, we know that with respect to antisemitic and anti-Muslim activity